Luas tram system

-Luas is a Light Rail Transit (LRT) system (a public transport tram system) that operates in Dublin, Ireland.
-The name Luas (pronounced "Lou-As") is the Irish word for speed.
-This tram system connects suburban parts of Dublin city with the city centre on two separate tramlines.
+Luas is a public transport tram system that operates in Dublin, Ireland.
+The name Luas is the Irish word for speed.
+This tram system connects suburban parts of Dublin on two tramlines, which run through the city centre.
 These tramlines are:

-- The Red Line: connecting Tallaght to The Point in Dublin Docklands.
-This journey will take approximately 53 minutes.
+- The Red Line: connecting Saggart and Tallaght (on the southwestern side of Dublin) to The Point in Dublin Docklands

 Luas services for disabled passengers

 Each tram makes audio announcements and has electronic displays so you can tell where you are on your journey.

 You may bring your guide dog on board Luas trams.
 However, no other animals are allowed on trams.

 All Luas trams and stops are wheelchair-accessible and there are designated parking spaces for people with disabilities.
 There are lifts at any stops that have been built in a cutting or on an elevated track.

 To facilitate access, each tram has a low floor and level threshold with a minimal gap between the floor of the tram and the edge of the platform.

 If you use a wheelchair, you must enter through the double doors in the middle of the tram where there is information on how to position the wheelchair.
 Make sure that you are facing the rear of the tram while travelling.